 understand and address challenges related to the local, regional, and global food system, economy, and

 Producers face greater risk, changing markets, a global economy, new technologies and pressures from development.
 Producers also find themselves stewards of their own environmental resources as well as those surrounding their operations.
-The need for leadership within the agricultural sector is essential.
+The need for leadership within the agricultural and natural resources sectors is essential.

 - Provide an atmosphere of individual and group learning and growth

 - Build leadership skills and capacity of the participants

 - Provide opportunities for participants to practice these skills within the program